-Mediation is often significantly less expensive than a divorce.
-The cost of a contested divorce can vary widely, but some experts estimate that they start around $20,000, and go up from there.
+Mediation costs a fraction of a traditional, adversarial divorce.
+A contested divorce can vary widely, but some experts estimate that they start at approximately $20,000, and go up from there.

 Litigation can often be so costly that it drives parties deeply into debt (after wiping out their savings and their children’s college funds).
-In a mediated divorce, resources are spared and can be used as intended, for the furtherance of the family’s goals.
-This is among the ways mediation protects families and adheres to a client-centered model.
+In a mediated divorce, resources are conserved to be used in the future as intended – for the furtherance of the family’s goals!
+This is one of the ways that mediation protects families and adheres to a client-centered model.

 Saving You Time